Dust-to-neutral gas ratio of the intermediate and high velocity HI clouds derived based on the sub-mm dust emission for the whole sky: The Estimate of the dust-to- H i ratio

 \subsection{Regression analysis and resulsts}

-We estimated $\zeta_{X}(l_{i}, b_{i})$ at each data point using the GWR technique.
-The traditional (ordinal) linear regression determines a set of global (spatially invariant) coefficients, whereas GWR estimates local regression coefficients at each data point employing a distance-decay weighting function.
-We used a truncated-Gaussian weighting function
+We estimated $\zeta(l_{i}, b_{i})$ at each pixel using the GWR technique.
+We used a truncated-Gaussian weighting function\footnote{It is known empirically that the results of GWR are relatively insensitive to the choice of weighting function \citep[e.g.,][]{Fotheringham2002}.
+Not only Gaussian but also, for example, bi-square functions are often used.}

-where $\theta_{ij}$ is the great-circle angular distance between the regression point (the data point where we want to estimate the local coefficients $\zeta_{X}(l_{i}, b_{i})$) and the $j$-th ($j=1, \cdots, n$) data point $(l_{j}, b_{j})$, $\theta_\mathrm{bw}$ is the bandwidth of the weighting function, and $\theta_\mathrm{tr}=3.71\times \theta_\mathrm{bw}$ is the truncation radius which gives a truncation value of $w_{i}(l_{j}, b_{j})=1\times 10^{-3}$.
-We used $\theta_\mathrm{bw}=20$\,arcmin ($\mathrm{FWHM}=47$\,arcmin).
-The results of GWR are relatively insensitive to the choice of weighting function \citep[e.g.,][]{Fotheringham2002}; not only Gaussian but also, for example, bi-square functions are often used.
-Because the $\zeta_{X}$ values are not allowed to become negative, we introduced a non-negative least-squares (NNLS) regression technique in which $\zeta_{X}$ is set to 0 if the component $X$ at and around a regression point has a very low dust-to-gas ratio.
-The procedures and formulae in the analysis are summarized in Appendices \ref{sec:GWR}.
+where $\theta_{ij}$ is the great-circle angular distance between the regression point and the $j$-th ($j=1, \cdots, n$) pixel $(l_{j}, b_{j})$, $\theta_\mathrm{bw}$ is the bandwidth of the weighting function, and $\theta_\mathrm{tr}$ is the truncation radius.
+We used $\theta_\mathrm{bw}=20$\,arcmin ($\mathrm{FWHM}=47$\,arcmin), and $\theta_\mathrm{tr}=1.2$\,degree (truncates below $w_{i}(l_{j}, b_{j})=1\times 10^{-3}$).
+The $\zeta$ cannot take negative values; negative $\zeta$ does not make physical sense and will overestimate the other coefficients.
+We thus introduced a non-negative least-squares (NNLS) regression technique.
+In the case either or both of the dust-to-\ion{H}{i} ratio and the column density of the component $X$ is meagre at a regression point, i.e., $\widehat{\tau}_{353, \ion{H}{i}, X} = (\widehat{\zeta}_{X} C_{0}W_{\ion{H}{i}, X})^{\alpha}$\footnote{Throughout this study, the symbols with hat ( $\widehat{\phantom{x}}$ ) are estimates from regressions.} is roughly to say on the order of $10^{-8}$ or less, $\zeta_{X}$ is force set to 0 by using the algorithm of \citet{Lawson1995} (see their section~2 of chapter~23, also briefly summarised in Appendix \ref{subsec:GWR_main} of the present paper) and treated as having no valid standard error value.
+The procedures and formulae in the regression analysis are summarised in Appendix \ref{sec:GWR}.